-Use the CVE number to find vulnerability text that other vendors/researchers have made available or correlate vulnerability assessments with IDS data.
+Use the CVE ID to find vulnerability text that other vendors and researchers have made available or to correlate vulnerability assessments with IDS data.

 Dangerous default settings

-Dangerous default settings can come in various forms, including:
+Dangerous default settings come in various forms such as the following:

 - Leaving sample pages/scripts on an IIS installation